 CAPS has a light therapy lamp within the Mind Spa that can be used anytime you book a Mind Spa session.

-CAPS also has portable light therapy lamps that are available to borrow for up to two weeks at a time.
+CAPS also has portable blue light therapy lamps and the larger Daylight model used in the Mind Spa available to borrow for up to two weeks at a time.
 Come to the 5th floor of Snell Hall and let the receptionist know that you would like to check one out.

-Light therapy lamps are also available to borrow at Student Health Services, located in Plageman Hall.
+Light therapy lamps are also available to borrow at the following locations:

 The Academic Success Center knows success is holistic, and taking care of yourself by managing your stress and scheduling your time is an important aspect of your time here at OSU.
 The DAM Good Self-Care Packet at the Academic Success Center contains exercises, strategies, and tools for you to evaluate your current self-care strategies, offers options for reframing the way you think about and approach periods of stress (we know that school, and everything you’re involved in, and life, can be stressful!), and provides you with a place to plan ahead for those stressful periods, so that when you’re in the thick of it, you have something to turn to for support, ways to navigate, and paths forward.

 Stop by Waldo 125 to pick up the DAM Good Self-Care Packet!
 The helpful staff there can also assist you with academic questions, help finding resources, or making an academic coaching appointment.

 Wellness coaching is a free and unlimited service available to OSU students that provides opportunities to explore your personal strengths and apply them to your wellness goals.
 Wellness coaching takes an appreciative approach to creating the life you want by focusing on possibilities.
 Coaching sessions focus on your strengths and opportunities, building on what's working in your life rather than diagnosing and fixing what's not.
 Learn more or schedule an appointment